vix993/IMPACT/README.md

 	Developed in Unity with code.
 	Assets made with Unity Resource.

 Rendered for enjoyment on Windows.
-Download and run the executables.
+Download and run the executables in Windows/IMPACT.
+Mobile developement forthcoming.